railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

 Each stock move is in a given state.
 The different possible states are:

-* Draft: the move has so far had no effect in the system.
+* ``Draft`` : the move has so far had no effect in the system.
 The transaction hasn't yet been confirmed,

-* Confirmed: the move will be done, so it will be counted in the calculations of virtual stock.
+* ``Confirmed`` : the move will be done, so it will be counted in the calculations of virtual stock.
 But you don't know whether it will be done without problem because the products have been reserved for the move,

-* Validated: the move will be done and the necessary raw material have been reserved for the transaction,
+* ``Validated`` : the move will be done and the necessary raw material have been reserved for the transaction,

-* Done: the stock move has been done, and entered into the calculations of real stock,
+* ``Done`` : the stock move has been done, and entered into the calculations of real stock,

-* Waiting: in the case of transactions 'From Order', this state shows that the stock move is blocked waiting for the end of another move,
+* ``Waiting`` : in the case of transactions 'From Order', this state shows that the stock move is blocked waiting for the end of another move,

-* Cancelled: the stock move wasn't carried out, so there's no account in either real stock or virtual stock.
+* ``Cancelled`` : the stock move wasn't carried out, so there's no account in either real stock or virtual stock.

-Delivery orders, goods receipts and internal picking lists are just documents that regroup a set of stock moves.
-You can also consult the history of these documents using the menu :menuselection:`Stock Management --> Traceability --> Low level --> Picking`.
+Delivery orders, goods receipts and internal picking lists are just documents that group a set of stock moves.
+You can also consult the history of these documents using the menu :menuselection:`Stock Management --> Traceability --> Low level --> Packing`.

 Lots
 ----